Who is Andrea M. Darcy?

-Then began my obsession with the online environment.
+Then began my fascination with the online environment.

 Always ahead of the curve, I retrained early in SEO writing and taught myself Wordpress, as I could see print media was on the way out.
 I then created a niche for myself in mental health and psychology content.

 But in summary, if you read self development or psychology, you've already read my work.

-I knew I'd reached some sort of pinnacle when I discovered many websites built using all my (stolen) content.
-(At this point chasing all my stolen work is a part-time job I had to delegate elsewhere).
+I knew I'd reached some sort of pinnacle when I discovered over 100 websites built using my (stolen) content!

-And when I was hiring a team of writers and someone sent me a writing sample.
-That was actually my own work.
+And when I was hiring a team of writers and someone sent me a writing sample... that was actually my own work.
 You can imagine the lovely letter I sent him in reply.
 Suffice to say he did not get the job!

 My Story (for the Nosy Amongst You)

 My career with words began at the age of 14 when a story I wrote won an award.
 When I showed up and was a reserved white girl and not the ballsy black girl that narrated the tale, I could see actual anger in the judges faces.
 See that they had felt smug about themselves and their choice to give the award to someone they assumed underprivileged and I had let them down (despite actually being underprivileged, living below the poverty line in a broken home).